 ||Webelos Scout races

 Please designate one adult to register your team(s) and to check-in at the registration table for the entire pack.
 This leader will be provided the race schedule and event patches.
 One additional adult volunteer should take the car through inspection.
 The rest of the team should wait in the spectator area until they are called to race.

 What to Bring

-- Scouts are encouraged to wear their field (Scout) uniform or activity (any Scout t-shirt) uniform
+- Scouts are encouraged to wear their field uniform (Scout uniform) or activity uniform (pack t-shirt or any Scout t-shirt)

 - Appropriate clothing for any weather (e.g., rain gear, jacket)